Antifreeze vs Coolant – Is Coolant the Same as Antifreeze?

 Antifreeze and coolant have a low freezing point and a high boiling point.
 Your engine coolant needs to have a high boiling point to prevent it from evaporating while traveling through your engine, where it gets exposed to extremely high heat.
 It also needs to have a low freezing point to protect against freezing in cold weather.
 If your coolant freezes, and you start your engine, the frozen coolant doesn’t travel through your engine block to cool it down, resulting in an overheated engine, or worse, a seized engine.

 If you use the proper mixture of antifreeze and water, your engine should never overheat, unless you have other issues like a leak in one of your hoses.
-If you notice a leak, you should bring your car into Sweeney Buick-GMC for service right away.
 If your check engine light activates, or you receive an overheating alert, shut your engine off immediately to save it from damage.

 You might need a tow, but in some cases, you can add water to your cooling system as a short-term solution to get you to our service center, or at least a safe place where you can wait for help.
 You can use water for extended periods during the summer or in areas that don’t experience freezing temperatures, but this practice has its drawbacks.